|

 enactment's of harsh authoritarian oppression served not only to simulate

-the original kinds of "training" situations but reflected current
+the original kinds of "training" situations but reflected current situations

 for the patient also.
 Bempoard adds that the depressive's inability to

-express anger is related possible to not being able to achieve autonomy
+express anger is related possible to not being able to achieve autonomy and

 independence.
 The solution, then, would seem to be in eliciting a daringly